Heitor-Real/Heitor-Real/README.md

 - 👋 Hi, I’m @Heitor-Real
 - 👀 I’m interested in Music, Illustation, Design and Coding
-- 🌱 I’m currently learning everything and Javascrotp and PHP
+- 🌱 I’m currently learning everything and CSS, JavaScript and PHP
-- 💞️ I’m looking to collaborate on design and illustration for Open Source projects
+- 💞️ I’m open to collaborate on design and illustration for Open Source projects
-- 📫 How to reach me? send a msg within github
+- 📫 How to reach me? send a msg.

 <!---
 Heitor-Real/Heitor-Real is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.